Health and safety tips to make your visit to Raging Waters Sydney safe and FUN

 Automatic dosing is standard across all Raging Waters Sydney aquatic attractions and pools to ensure chemicals are maintained within a set point range.
 In addition, all pools are manually tested each hour to assure the chemical readers are properly operating.

-Day Ticket holders are required to reserve a visit date online in advance to facilitate contact tracing and capacity restrictions.
+Day Ticket holders are required to reserve a visit date online in advance to facilitate contact tracing.
 This is done at time of purchase, if you wish to change your date you may contact our Guest Services team.
 Season Passholders are not required to pre-book their visit and must scan their season pass band at the main gate for entry.

 All Guests will be required to have a temperature check, including infants and children.
 Temperature checks will be conducted upon your arrival to Raging Waters Sydney.
 Guests displaying a temperature reading of 37.5°C or above will be denied entry.